Serum osmolal gap

 - Baylor University Medical Center

-The serum (or plasma) osmolality is determined by the concentrations of the different solutes in the plasma.
-In normal subjects, sodium salts (chloride and bicarbonate), glucose, and urea are the primary circulating solutes.
-Although a variety of formulas have been evaluated to predict the plasma osmolality , most studies have concluded that serum osmolality (Sosm) can be best estimated from the following formula [1-5]:
+The serum (or plasma) osmolality is determined by the concentrations (in mmol/L) of the different solutes in the plasma.
+In normal subjects, sodium salts (mainly chloride and bicarbonate), glucose, and urea are the primary circulating solutes.
+If no other solutes are present in serum at high millimolar concentrations, then these three solute concentrations can be used to predict the measured osmolality.
+A variety of formulas have been evaluated for this purpose, and the following relationship is acceptable for practical clinical purposes [1-5]:

-or, with standard units (all of which are in mmol/L):
+Or, with international units (all of which are in mmol/L):

 Calculated Sosm = (2 x serum [Na]) + [glucose] + [urea]

-The serum sodium is multiplied by two to account for accompanying anions (chloride and bicarbonate) and, in the first formula, the divisors 18 and 2.8 convert units of mg/dL into mosmol/kg (calculator 1) or, for standard units, (calculator 2) .
+The serum sodium is multiplied by two to account for the osmolal contributions of the accompanying anions (chloride and bicarbonate), and, in the first formula, the divisors 18 and 2.8 convert units of mg/dL to mosmol/kg (calculator 1 and calculator 2) .

 - Rasouli M, Kalantari KR.
 Comparison of methods for calculating serum osmolality: multivariate linear regression analysis.
 Clin Chem Lab Med 2005; 43:635.